jgold189/chaotic-attractors/README.md

 # chaotic-attractors
-Chaotic Attractors implemented in three.js
+Strange Attractors implemented in three.js

 Right now it is only set up for the Lorenz Attractor

+TODO:
+- Add trails/Make lines
+- Add GUI controls
+- Implement other types of attractors